featured

 Benched.
 Simple but harsh answer.

-This meant Dorgu stayed out wide, Amad and Mbeumo started and the skipper was the attacking midfielder.
+This meant Dorgu stayed out wide, Amad and Mbeumo started, and the skipper was the attacking midfielder.

 I didn't think that Carrick will go with Mbeumo as striker in these two games but to be honest, him as no 9, Dorgu down the left and Cunha being benched has actually worked out for all parties.

 Our Dane really is starting to become like Gareth Bale, Mbeumo has been great up front scoring in both these games against City and Arsenal, and Cunha coming off the bench seems to have re-invigorated him to the point where he's gotten a goal and assist in his last two.
 He is also looking a lot happier and more like the player we signed from Wolves.
+Perhaps playing more centrally has helped him.

 You know what, it's worth a look at his goal as well because, why not?